vatpac-technology/sops/docs/enroute/Melbourne Centre/ELW.md

 ## Airspace

-ELW is responsible for the ML TCU when **ML APP** is offline.
+ELW is responsible for the [ML TCU](../../../terminal/melbourne) when **ML APP** is offline.
 ELW is responsible for **BLA** and **SNO** when they are offline.

 When **CB APP** is offline, CB TCU (Class C SFC-F245) reverts to Class G, and is administered by BLA.
-Alternatively, BLA may provide a top-down approach service if they wish.
+Alternatively, BLA may provide a [top-down approach service](../../../terminal/canberra) if they wish.
 When **AY TWR** is offline, AY CTR (Class D and C SFC-A085) reverts to Class G, and is administered by BLA.
-Alternatively, BLA may provide a top-down procedural service if they wish.
+Alternatively, BLA may provide a [top-down procedural service](../../../aerodromes/Albury) if they wish.

-(vatsys map)

 ## Sector Responsibilities
 ### Eildon Weir (ELW)